donnerhanson/compiler-construction-2021/README.md

 **Various Links**:

 These should probably go somewhere else, but I collect them here for now.
-(Thanks to Matt Raymond for providing links.)
+(Thanks to Matt Raymond for providing some of the links.)

+- Excellent article on history and implementation of [regexp search](https://swtch.com/~rsc/regexp/regexp1.html).

 - [Regexp-based address validation](http://www.ex-parrot.com/~pdw/Mail-RFC822-Address.html).
 We introduced automata as a specification language for search algorithms and regexps as a specification language for automata.
 This article highlights the use of Perl as a specification language for regexps.
 This building of languages on top of other languages is typical for software engineering.

-- [Parsing HTML with Regexps?](https://news.ycombinator.com/item?id=10282121).
-Read this thread to self-test your knowledge of lexing and parsing (and learn a few new things on the way).
+- [Parsing HTML with Regexps?](https://news.ycombinator.com/item?id=10282121) Read this thread to self-test your knowledge of lexing and parsing (and learn a few new things on the way).

 - [A Modern Compiler for the French Tax Code](https://arxiv.org/pdf/2011.07966.pdf).
 A great example of the impact of modern compiler techniques: "We have been formally approved to start replacing the legacy infrastructure with our new implementation, meaning that within a few years’ time, all French tax returns will be processed using the compiler described in the present paper."
 - [minimal reproducible examples](https://stackoverflow.com/help/minimal-reproducible-example)